 Getting to Know Your Range

 The oven vent

-Hot air and moisture escape from the oven through a vent under the left rear surface unit.
-You can cook on the unit or keep food warm on it while the oven is on.
-The vent is needed for air circulation.
+Hot air and moisture escape from the oven through a vent on the lower left side of the backguard.
 Do not block the vent by using large pans or covers.
 Poor baking/roasting can result.